Winter Maintenance Tips

 The dark black sealant color will absorb heat from the sun and help to melt off snow and ice.

-Chains on the tires of snow blowers or other vehicles will leave small scratches on the asphalt surface.
+Chains on the tires of snow blowers, snowmobiles or other motorized vehicles will leave small scratches on the asphalt surface.
 Try to use your snow blower without chains if possible.
-Snowmobiles will also scratch the asphalt surface.

 Low areas that hold ice for an extended period of time will show early wear.
 Try to remove the ice from these areas if possible.